St Alfege Church, Greenwich: Notables buried here

 Notable people buried in and around the church include the Renaissance choirmaster and composer William Newark (died 1509, no surviving memorial), Richard Bower (died 1561), Master of the Children of the Chapel Royal 1545–1561, the composer Thomas Tallis (died 1585), the courtier Elizabeth Roper (died 1658), the merchant Sir John Lethieullier (died 1719) on the outer south-west corner of the church, the English-born explorer of Canada Henry Kelsey (died 1724), General James Wolfe, the victor over the French in Canada but who died in the process at the Battle of the Plains of Abraham in 1759, the actress Lavinia Fenton (died 1760), and the MP Sir James Creed (died 1762), against the outer north wall.

-Sarah Barrett Moulton, the Jamaican-born schoolgirl (1783-1795) who was the subject of the celebrated painting Pinkie (shown above right), was buried in the church after dying aged twelve, just a year after her portrait had been painted.
+Sarah Barrett Moulton, the Jamaican-born schoolgirl (1783-1795) who was the subject of the celebrated painting Pinkie, was buried in the church after dying aged twelve, just a year after her portrait had been painted.
 The merchant, Lloyd's underwriter and art collector John Julius Angerstein (died 1823), who was a churchwarden in the early 19th century, is also buried here.